joncarlmatthews/handmade/notes/c-cpp-specs-vendors-build-and-distribution.md

 **3. Assembler**

-The assembler turns assembly into object files.
+The assembler takes the compiler's assembly output and turns it into object files.
 Object files are not finished programs yet; they are chunks of compiled code and data waiting to be linked together.

+Input: assembly emitted by the compiler.

+Output: object files.

 This step is often hidden because tools like `cl.exe`, `clang`, and `clang++` act as compiler drivers.
 They may run preprocessing, compiling, assembling, and